Washington Governor’s Order to Protect Immigrants Will Also Save State’s Economy

 There are immigrants in every level of Washington’s economy, from laborers to tech workers to business owners and entrepreneurs.
 Agriculture, forestry, and fishing—which contributed a collective $6.8 billion to the state’s 2015 GDP—would take a particularly big hit without an immigrant workforce; immigrant workers (primarily from Latin America) account for 62.5 percent of workers in those industries in the state, according to the One America report.

 In the Senate hearing, Wellman told a story about Microsoft and Amazon representatives relating their concerns about an immigration crackdown.
-According to her, 33 percent of Microsoft employees in the United States are on work visas, and 75 of them were from countries listed on Trump’s travel ban.
+According to her, 33 percent of Microsoft employees in Washington are on work visas, and 75 of them were from countries listed on Trump’s travel ban.

 “Hearing that Microsoft is considering moving these employees to Canada and expanding their footprint there because of a potentially hostile work environment in Washington was deeply troubling.
 These are high-paying tax professionals that we’re going to lose if we don’t support them,” Wellman said.

-Note: *Editor’s note: A previous version of this article said that “33 percent of Microsoft employees in the United States are on work visas.”
-In fact, 33 percent of Microsoft employees in Washington are on work visas.
-This piece has been edited to correct this error.